syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Built-In-Customization.md

 In the `TransitionType.SlideOnTop`, the progress view will render over the pullable content and it will be moved based on the pulling position, whenever the pulling action is performed.

-In the `TransitionType.Push`, the progress view will push the pullable content down, simultaneously moving the refresh content and the pullable content based on the pulling position, whenever the pulling action is performed.
+In the `TransitionType.Push`, the progress view will push the pullable content down, simultaneously moving the progress view and the pullable content based on the pulling position, whenever the pulling action is performed.

 Refer the below code example to switch to the `TransitionType.Push` mode of transition.